otomir23/helium-windows/README.md

 			* Ensure that your Python directory either has a copy of Python named "python3.exe" or a symlink linking to the Python executable.
 		* The `httplib2` module.
 This can be installed using `pip install`.
     * Make sure to lift the `MAX_PATH` length restriction, either by clicking the button at the end of the Python installer or by [following these instructions](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#:~:text=Enable,Later).
-    * Git (to fetch all required ungoogled-chromium scripts)
+    * Git (to fetch all required helium-chromium scripts)
         * During setup, make sure "Git from the command line and also from 3rd-party software" is selected.
 This is usually the recommended option.

 ### Building